RQC-HU/sum_dirac_dfcoef/README.md

 ...
 ```

-If you use -c or --compress option, you can get a compressed result like this.(one line per MO)
+If you use -c or --compress option, you can get a compressed result like this.(one line per kramers pair)

 ```out
 electron_num 106 E1g 16..85 E1u 11..91